tesicg/js_linked_list_reverse/README.md

-# js_linked_list_reverse
-The simple example of how to do LinkedList reverse
+The simple example of how to do LinkedList reverse in Javacript.